matm/jQuery-File-Upload-Wiki/Google-App-Engine.md

 To upload files to the [Blobstore](http://code.google.com/appengine/docs/python/blobstore/) of [Google App Engine](http://code.google.com/appengine/) with the File Upload plugin, you implement a normal form-based file upload on server-side and then adjust it to return a JSON response.

 First, you can follow Google's documentation on [Blobstore File Uploads](http://code.google.com/appengine/docs/python/blobstore/overview.html#Uploading_a_Blob).
-Then, instead of redirecting the user to the uploaded blob, return a JSON response with information for the uploaded file (see [[Setup]] guide).
+Then, instead of redirecting the user to the uploaded blob, return a JSON response with an array of object with information for each uploaded file (see [[Setup]] guide).

 Since a new file upload url has to be created for every upload request to the blobstore, you need to create a handler on server-side, which creates these upload urls and returns them as response to a browser GET request:
 ```py